isabella232/advertising-cloud.en/help/new/bulk-duplicate.md

 ### Destinations

-Set Advertiser and&nbsp;Campaign&nbsp;destination
+Set Advertiser and Campaign destination

 ### Settings to Edit

-Name, flight dates,&nbsp;whether or not to duplicate placements, maintain associated ads, duplication of pixels
+Name, flight dates, whether or not to duplicate placements, maintain associated ads, duplication of pixels

 &#42;&#42; Cannot set flight to be in the past or outside the bounds of the Campaign